Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

-In this paper, we concentrated on the classes with steady flux, namely, the $\chi$ class data and carried out spectral fits of all the four sub-classes using the additive table model of Two Component Advective Flow solution.
+Depending upon the nature of the variation in intensities, hardness, and other distinct spectral and timing properties, light curves of GRS~1915+105 were classified into $14$ classes.
+IGR~J17091-3624 is another BH, which belongs to this special category of class objects and it also showed some of these class of light curves.
+The $\chi$ class, which has $4$ different ($\chi_{1-4}$) subclasses.
+In general, transient BHs show these class of light curves in hard and hard-intermediate spectral states.
+These classes generally show steady variation of intensities or fluxes.
+But we should mention one of distinct differences of these four $\chi$ classes, such as jet or outflow nature. $\chi_{2,4}$ classes are radio-quiet where as $\chi_{1,3}$ classes are radio-loud.
+In this paper, we concentrated on the $\chi$ class data and carried out spectral fits of all the four subclasses using the additive table model fits file, generated using Two Component Advective Flow solution of Chakrabarti \& Titarchuk (1995) after some necessary modifications (for more details, see Debnath et al. 2014, 2015a).
 We attempted to provide of a plausible picture of the accretion flow dynamics.
-Given that in a large number of observations of GRS 1915+105, the X-ray flux showed negligible fluctuation and the spectra strikingly resemble the hard states of BHBs, and given also that TCAF solution has been successful in explaining the spectral behaviour of transient black holes in extracting physical flow parameters from fits, we were interested in looking at the spectral behaviour of $\chi$ class data of the variable source GRS 1915+105.
-This is the first time that such a valiable source data is fitted with TCAF solution.
-The theoretical backdrop for the explanation of the time variability of this kind of variable sources under the purview of two component advective flow was envisaged by Chakrabarti and his collaborators (Fig. 1a-d).
-There it has been stated that the manifestation of all the different classes could be a consequence of the variation of the local accretion flow parameters, the emergence of outflow under suitable conditions, the collapse of outflow under sufficient cooling at the outflow flow and return of a portion of outflow upon the accretion flow (Chakrabarti et al., 2000).
-Among them, those flow configurations which are devoid of outflow and steady accretion rate; or those which are endowed with a steady outflow would be associated with a steady flux.
-They are identified as the $\chi$ classes, which we have considered for our analysis.
+Given that in $\chi$ class observations of GRS 1915+105, the X-ray flux showed negligible fluctuation and the spectra strikingly resemble the hard states of BHBs, and given also that TCAF solution has been successful in explaining the spectral behaviour of transient black holes in extracting physical flow parameters from fits, we were interested in looking at the spectral behaviour of $\chi$ class data of the variable source GRS 1915+105.
+This is the first time that such a variable source data is fitted with the TCAF model.
+The theoretical backdrop for the explanation of the time variability of this kind of variable sources under the purview of two component advective flow was envisaged by Chakrabarti and his collaborators (Fig. 1(a,b)).
+There it has been stated that the manifestation of all the different classes could be a consequence of the variation of the local accretion flow parameters, the emergence of outflow under suitable conditions, the collapse of outflow under sufficient cooling within the sonic radius ($\sim 2.5~X_s$) and local enhancement of accretion flow because of return of a portion of the outflow (Chakrabarti et al., 2000).
+Among them, those flow configurations in which the flow is steady and outflow is absent; or those which are endowed with a steady outflow would be associated with a steady flux.
+They are identified as the $\chi$ classes, which we considered for our analysis in this paper.
+In case of $\chi_{2,4}$ classes which are devoid of outflow, the spectral fitting are accomplished with TCAF+Gaussian model only.
+Here, additional Gaussian was used to take of the Iron emission line $\sim 6.5$~keV.
+Throughout the analysis, we have not kept the mass of the black hole as a free parameter.
+This is because of the fact that mass is an intrinsic property of the black hole and not a flow parameter.
+Since we are interested in the variation of flow parameters across different subclasses, we decided to peg the mass at a known value.
+The mass have been kept frozen at $14M_\odot$ as estimated in Greiner et al. (2001).
+This falls within the ballpark of more recent estimation of $12.4_{-1.8}^{+2.0}~M_\odot$ by Reid et al (2014).
+We observe that flow parameters do not significantly alter even if we change the mass $\sim 15\%$ within the observational ballpark.
+Even if we fix the mass $\sim 12.4M_\odot$, the accretion rates change only $\sim$ 0.5\% - 0.8\%.
+Therefore, it does not affect our conclusions.